LLSouf/dl/README.md

-# YouTube Media Downloader GUI Script 🎬
+# Media Downloader GUI Script 🎬

 A Bash script with YAD GUI for downloading YouTube videos/audio with format selection, quality options, and clip cutting features. 🖥️🔧